-In consultation with a faculty advisory, choose four criminal justice elective courses totaling 12 credit hours.
+Choose four Criminal Justice elective courses totaling 12 credit hours.

 With approval by the faculty advisor, other non-criminal justice SPEA courses may be substituted.
 SPEA-J 260 and SPEA-J 380 may count toward this requirement, but are limited to a maximum of three credits each.